Code-Institute-Submissions/holiday-milestone-project2/README.md

 ## Testing

 1. Open webite on chrome, safari and firefox to manually test all links.
+2. In dev tools the site has been tested on all mobile devices, tablets through to laptops and computers.
-2. Go to nav bar and select Tours, this takes you to the next page.
+3. Go to nav bar and select Tours, this takes you to the next page.
     - Once on the Tour page select Holiday Selector to take you back to the home page.
     - Go to nav bar and select Flight, this takes you to a new page.
     - Go to nav bar and select Instagram symbol, this opens up a new page.
     - Go to nav bar and select Facebook symbol, this opens up a new page.
     - Go to nav bar and select Twitter symbol, this opens up a new page.
-3. Click on to bottom, this brings you to the bottom of the page.
+4. Click on to bottom, this brings you to the bottom of the page.
     - Click on to top, this brings you to the top of the page.
-4. Double click on any of the images, all open up a new page.
+5. Double click on any of the images, all open up a new page.
     - Hover mouse over gallery to make the images get slightly larger.
     - Click on the gallery the make the photo larger, click right handside of image to flick through gallery, click left hand side to click back through gallery, then click outside gallery to return to the page with smaller pictures.
-5. Click on the map to add marker, click on existing markers to get location.
+6. Click on the map to add marker, click on existing markers to get location.
 Click on flags to get location, click and drag and drop yellow man on location to see it.
-6. Click on + and - symbols to zoom in and out of the map.
+7. Click on + and - symbols to zoom in and out of the map.
-7. On Tours page the same as above.
+8. On Tours page the same as above.
     - Scroll to bottom of page and click the click here button, this open up a new page.

 *Bugs*